oskar456/ietf-aaaa-filtering/draft-caletka-aaaa-filtering.md

-When such a host is connected to a single-stack network, only one DNS query needs to be performed: there is no reason for querying for a AAAA record if the host has no IPv6 connectivity, the same way there is no reason to look for an A record if the host has no IPv4 connectivity.
+When such a host is connected to a single-stack network, only one DNS query needs to be performed: there is no reason for querying for a AAAA record if the host has no IPv6 connectivity.
+Similarly if the host does not have any IPv4 connectivity, neither native nor provided by some other mechanism like NAT64 [RFC6146], querying for a A record is useless.
 Such an optimization however has to consider any possible means of obtaining connectivity for a particular address family, including but not limited to IPv6 Transition Mechanisms or VPNs.

 Please note that Multicast DNS [RFC6762] or similar link-local name resolution protocols are not considered in scope of this document.